devsienko/web-api-insight/README.md

 # web-api-insight
-Performance monitoring for asp.net web api
+Performance monitoring for asp.net web api that is hosted on IIS

 To run you need to have installed follow components: